Most

 almost 1200 million years ago.
 They furthermore estimated that

-the plant, animal and fungi Kingdoms might have split almost 1600
+the plant, animal and fungi Kingdoms might have split split from

 phyla (Porifera,